Do you want to know how to delay your period?

 Bleeding can be stopped for up to two weeks, but there’s no guarantee that your period won’t come back during the rest of your cycle.
 It depends on how quickly your body responds to norethisterone.

-Norethisterone can also cause significant nausea, breast tenderness, breakthrough bleeding, and breast tenderness.
+Norethisterone can also cause significant nausea, breakthrough bleeding, and breast tenderness.
 Women with a history of blood clots should not take norethisterone.
 If you have a history of migraines, epilepsy, or high blood pressure, consult your physician before using this medicine.

 How Many Days Can I Postpone My Period?